-Serious Pie pizzeria in downtown Seattle and Ballard serves up pies with blistered crusts, house made charcuterie, artisan cheeses, and other carefully selected ingredients.
+Serious Pie pizzeria in downtown Seattle, Ballard, and Totem Lake serves up pies with blistered crusts, house made charcuterie, artisan cheeses, and other carefully selected ingredients.
 You’ll find them at two locations in downtown Seattle.
 Pair your pizza pie with a beverage from their extensive list of cocktails, beers, and wine.
 Visit them in the late afternoon for happy hour and you can slice your cost as well as your pie.
 On Pi Day, March 14, all happy hour pies are only $3.14!
 Happy hour is from 3:00pm-5:00pm only at Serious Pie downtown.

 Veraci Pizza in Ballard and Wedgwood makes wood-fired pizzas, but are perhaps best known for their wood-fired clay oven on wheels.